RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

 ### Step 2: Create your database

 Once you are logged into your Redis Enterprise cluster, creating a database is exactly the same as any other deployment.
 Follow the [instructions to create your database]({{< relref "/rs/administering/database-operations/creating-database.md" >}}).
-Once created, the operator will discover the database and create additional Kubernetes services for application workload access to the database.
+Once created, the operator discovers the database and create additional Kubernetes services for application workload access to the database.